 Power Rack Benefits

-So now that you know what a power rack is, let’s discuss the benefits of the structure and why you need one.
+So now that you about some of the best power rack options for CrossFit workoutss, let’s discuss the benefits of the structure and why you need one.

 To start, a power rack is convenient.